NiChrosia/Acceleration/scripts/README.md

 - [] Add block that deconstructs remains of unit, with % decreasing as tier increases

-- [] Add fusion reactor that uses deuterium-tritium fuel, which can be obtained from water.
+- [X] Add fusion reactor that uses deuterium-tritium fuel, which can be obtained from water.

-- [] Start working on Alpha units (silver-blue crawler type units)
+- [] Begin prototyping on lightning air units

-- [] Add an extremely hard alloy, used in machine guns and railguns.

 - [] Add machine guns and railguns.

-- [X] Add two supercoolants, arctifluid and glaciafluid, (liquid nitrogen and hydrogen)
+- [] Add an additional coolant, better than cryofluid.

-- [] Add a liquid turret, capable of shooting the new supercoolants.
+- [X] Add a liquid turret, capable of handling these liquids.

+- [] Simply production of aerogel

+- [X] Add aerogel, a light superinsulator

+- [] Add arctifluid, a coolant better than cryofluid

+- [] Remove glaciafluid, an unneccesary coolant

+- [] Remove atom core, or make it have unique abilities

+- [X] Add a new planet, Cryogenia

-- [X] Add corrofluid, a highly corrosive liquid (sulfuric acid)
+- [X] Add a sector to the planet, Glacial Wasteland

+- [] Remove corrofluid, and replace its use in aerogel production with something else

-- [X] Add aerogel, a light superinsulator.
+- [X] Add quark plasma, a superheated liquid with extreme heat

-- [] Add Arctifluid Synthesizer which synthesizes nitrogen from the air, and supercools it using cryofluid.

-- [] Add Glaciafluid Mixer which seperates water into its atomic components and supercools the hydrogen to liquiefy it
+- [] Add ion collider, used for production of quark plasma

+- [] Significantly buff quark plasma, due to its difficult production process

+- [] Remove diamond, as it is unneccesary due to the existence of plastanium, thorium, and surge alloy